The Best Uses for Baking Soda

 In the Kitchen

-• Remove burned-on foods from stainless steel cookware: Add plenty of baking soda to the pot/pan with enough water to form a thick slurry, let sit (minutes, hours, or overnight), and go to it with a fresh scrubbing pad.
+- Remove burned-on foods from stainless steel cookware: Add plenty of baking soda to the pot/pan with enough water to form a thick slurry, let sit (minutes, hours, or overnight), and scour with a fresh scrubbing pad.
 Repeat as necessary.

-• Clean your refrigerator: Scrub with a solution of one-teaspoon baking soda to one quart of warm water.
+- Clean your refrigerator: Scrub with a solution of 1 teaspoon baking soda to 1 quart of warm water.

-• Clean your toaster oven: Sprinkle a teaspoon of baking soda on the bottom of your toaster oven to eliminate the burned smell from drippings and crumbs.
+- Clean your toaster oven: Sprinkle 1 teaspoon of baking soda on the bottom of your toaster oven to eliminate the burned smell from drippings and crumbs.

-• Clean fresh produce: To remove pesticides, dirt, and wax from fresh fruits and vegetables, wash them in a large bowl of cool water to which you’ve added two to three tablespoons of baking soda.
+- Clean fresh produce: To remove pesticides, dirt, and wax from fresh fruit and vegetables, wash them in a large bowl of cool water to which you’ve added 2 to 3 tablespoons of baking soda.

 Cooking and Baking

-• Prevent syrup from crystallizing: Add a pinch of baking soda to boiled syrup to prevent it from crystallizing.
+- Prevent syrup from crystallizing: Add a pinch of baking soda to boiled syrup to keep it in liquid form.

 For Health

-• Clean teeth: The antibacterial properties of baking powder help reduce bacterial plaques that cause tooth decay and gum disease, while its mild abrasive quality helps remove light staining.
-Mix a little baking soda with a few drops of water to make a thick paste, wet brush, coat teeth with paste, cover with paste, brush gently, and rinse well.
+- Clean teeth: The antibacterial properties of baking soda help reduce bacterial plaques that cause tooth decay and gum disease, while its mild abrasive quality helps remove light staining.
+Mix a little baking soda with a few drops of water to make a thick paste.
+Wet your brush and coat teeth with paste, brush gently, and rinse well.

-• Ease an insect bite: Make a paste of baking soda and water, and apply to a burn or an insect bite for relief.
+- Ease an insect bite: Make a paste of baking soda and water, and apply it to a burn or an insect bite for relief.

-• Stop the craving: If you crave sweets, rinse your mouth with one-teaspoon baking soda dissolved in a glass of warm water.
+- Stop the craving: If you crave sweets, rinse your mouth with 1 teaspoon baking soda dissolved in a glass of warm water.
 Don’t swallow the mixture; spit it out.
 Your craving should disappear instantly.

-• Ease occasional heartburn/indigestion: The standard dose for this old-fashioned remedy is half a teaspoon of baking soda in half a cup of water.
-If you have frequent heartburn or other digestive problems, see a doctor.
+- Ease occasional heartburn/indigestion: The standard dose for this old-fashioned remedy is 1/2 teaspoon of baking soda in 1/2 cup of water.
+If you have frequent heartburn or other digestive problems, consult a doctor.

 On Clothing

-• Remove odors from smelly shoes: Liberally sprinkle baking soda inside shoes (and under the inserts, too).
+- Remove odors from smelly shoes: Liberally sprinkle baking soda inside the shoes (and under the inserts, too).
 Place shoes in a large paper bag and leave overnight.
-When you’re ready to go again, shake out the soda.
+When you’re ready to put on your shoes, shake out the soda.

-• Remove stains on hat bands: Mix up a few tablespoons of white vinegar with a squirt of spray around the inside of a baseball or athletic cap a mixture of a quarter cup of white vinegar mixed with a tablespoon of liquid detergent.
-Then sprinkle baking soda liberally around the brim and Apply to the brim and let the hat sit for up to an hour.
-Spray with distilled white vinegar and give the stain another short scrub.
-Rinse clean in cold water.
-Pat dry with a towel and allow the hat to air dry completely.
+- Remove stains on hat bands: Mix a quarter cup of white vinegar with a tablespoon of liquid detergent and spray on the hat and brim.
+Then sprinkle baking soda liberally on the hat and brim and scrub in.
+Let the hat sit for up to an hour and then spray with vinegar mixture and give the stain another scrub.
+Rinse in cold water.
+Pat dry with a towel and allow the hat to air-dry completely.

-• Clean a steam iron: When the ironing surface (soleplate) gets grubby, scrub it gently with a paste of baking soda and water.
-Let it dry before brushing off with a soft brush.
-If that doesn’t quite do the trick, soak a small towel or washcloth in white vinegar, lay it on newspapers on the ironing board, and sprinkle baking soda.
-Then “iron” the towel back and forth without plugging the iron in.
+- Clean a steam iron: When the ironing surface (soleplate) gets grubby, scrub it gently with a paste of baking soda and water.
+Let it dry before removing with a soft brush.
+If that doesn’t quite do the trick, soak a small towel or washcloth in white vinegar, lay it on newspapers on the ironing board, and sprinkle baking soda on the towel.
+Then, “iron” the towel back and forth without plugging the iron in.

 For Your Dog

-• Freshen up your smelly dog: Liberally sprinkle your smelly dog (outdoors, if possible) all over, avoiding the face, with baking soda, massage it in well so it coats the skin, and leave it for a few minutes to absorb the offending odors.
-Then give your dog a good brushing.
+- Freshen up your smelly dog: Liberally sprinkle your smelly dog (outdoors, if possible) with baking soda, avoiding the face.
+Massage it in well so it coats the skin, and leave it for a few minutes to absorb the offending odors.
+Then, give your dog a good brushing.

-• Additional advantages of a baking soda bath: It imparts luster to the coat, soothes doggie’s skin, and kills fleas and other parasites.
+- Additional advantages of a baking soda bath: It imparts luster to the coat, soothes a dog’s skin, and kills fleas and other parasites.

 In the Car

-• Deodorize your car (or trunk): Freshen up your car by sprinkling baking soda on the upholstery and floor mats.
-Let it sit for a few hours before vacuuming it up, removing any extra baking soda with a damp cloth.
-Some people keep their ashtray filled with baking soda.
+- Deodorize your car (or trunk): Freshen your car by sprinkling baking soda on the upholstery and floor mats.
+Let it sit for a few hours before vacuuming, removing any extra baking soda with a damp cloth.
+Some people keep their ashtrays filled with baking soda.

 Miscellaneous Uses

-• Freshen trash bins: Just sprinkle the inside of your kitchen and bathroom trash cans, or inside the trash bags themselves.
+- Freshen trash bins: Just add a sprinkle of baking soda to the inside of your kitchen and bathroom trash cans, or inside the trash bags themselves.
 Once a year, I take mine outside and scrub with a little liquid detergent and a strong spray of the garden hose.

-NOTE: Don’t use baking soda for cleaning glass surfaces, silverware, stone countertops, and wooden floors or furniture.
-Also, dermatologists warn against using baking soda routinely as a dry shampoo or underarm deodorant, because its alkalinity will disrupt the natural acidity of skin and scalp.
+NOTE: Don’t use baking soda to clean glass surfaces, silverware, stone countertops, wooden floors, or furniture.
+Dermatologists also warn against using baking soda routinely as dry shampoo or underarm deodorant because its alkalinity will disrupt the natural acidity of the skin and scalp.

 Please post your own favorite baking soda uses below, and then check out our tips for using other common household items: